mpanunto/PanunTools/docs/README_CreateFirePerimeterExport.md

 ### How does it work?

 First, a selection of 'Wildfire Daily Fire Perimeter' features is performed with the user specified IncidentNames of interest.
-Once selected, these features are then exported to the user specified output directory with a proper file naming convention.
+Once selected, these features are then exported to the user specified output directories, and given a proper file naming convention.

 ### User Inputs